 This paper has introduced and rigorously analyzed FourNet, a novel single-layer FFNN developed to approximate transition densities with known closed-form Fourier transforms.
 Leveraging the unique Gaussian activation function, FourNet not only facilitates exact Fourier and inverse Fourier operations, which is crucial for training, but also draws parallels with the Gaussian mixture model, demonstrating its power in approximating sufficiently well a vast array of transition density functions.
 The hybrid loss function, integrating MSE with MAE regularization, coupled with a strategic sampling approach, has significantly enhanced the training process.

 Through a comprehensive mathematical analysis, we demonstrate FourNet's capability to approximate transition densities in the $L_2$-sense arbitrarily well with a finite number of neurons.
+We derive practical bounds for the $L_2$ estimation error and the potential (pointwise) loss of nonnegativity in the estimated densities {\siscb{for the general case of $d$-dimensions ($d \ge 1$)}}.
 We derive practical bounds for the $L_2$ estimation error and the potential (pointwise) loss of nonnegativity in the estimated densities, underscoring the robustness and applicability of our methodology in practical settings.
 We illustrate FourNet's accuracy and versatility through a broad range of models in quantitative finance, including (multi-dimensional) exponential L\'{e}vy processes and the Heston stochastic volatility models-even those augmented with the self-exciting Queue-Hawkes jump process.
 European and Bermudan option prices computed using estimated transition densities obtained through FourNet exhibit impressive accuracy.

 In future work, we aim to extend FourNet to tackle more complex stochastic control problems, potentially involving higher dimensionality and model non-homogeneity.
 This expansion is expected to broaden FourNet's applicability and enhance its utility in sophisticated financial modeling.
 We plan to explore various approaches to improve its performance in high-dimensional settings, assessing a range of enhancements to optimize its architecture and training processes.
 In addition, FourNet's simplicity and ease of implementation position it well for realistic models previously deemed challenging within existing frameworks.
 One particular area of interest includes investigating the impact of self-exciting jumps on optimal investment decisions in Defined Contribution superannuation--a topic of heightened relevance in a climate marked by rising inflation and economic volatility.